tomsitter/sea-lice/README.md

 # Visualization of NASA Satellite Data

 My second was to sea surface temperature varied across the provice, to understand how much variation occurs.
+Comparing these temperatures with the distribution of farms and lighthouses above shows that there is a large cluster of farms between the island and the mainland in cooler water temperatures and no nearby lighthouses.
+This would be a big gap in any effort to use lighthouse data for modelling.

 ![sst_example](https://user-images.githubusercontent.com/2029528/162269381-ac0177b3-d000-4ae3-bb2f-0506bdf8a5d4.PNG)